man-group/ArcticDB/docs/mkdocs/docs/index.md

 2000-01-02 09:00:00      2      1     20     47     47     16     14     48  ...
 ```

-The final 7 rows included the 5 rows we have just appended and the last two rows that were written previously.
+The final 7 rows consist of the last two rows written previously followed by the 5 rows that we have just appended.

 ##### Versioning